hortonworks/cloudbreak/authorization-common/README.md

 1. Define new resource types in `AuthorizationResourceType`,
 2. define new rights by extending `AuthorizationResourceAction` enum with new (String right, AuthorizationResourceType type) values (the new right should be defined in UMS previously),
 3. implement necessary interface as described in `Rules for annotation usage section`
-4. if certain resoures should be handled as default resources (for example default image catalog), and the authorization shouldn't call UMS at all, implement `DefaultResourceChecker` interface.
+4. if certain resources should be handled as default resources (for example default image catalog), and the authorization shouldn't call UMS at all, implement `DefaultResourceChecker` interface.

 Useful interfaces:

 `HierarchyAuthResourcePropertyProvider`: if hierarchical authorization needed, then this can be useful, since this will require all related methods' implementation

 `CompositeAuthResourcePropertyProvider`: if there is no need for hierarchical authorization, this can be a good choice for the new resource (requires basic methods' implenentation like getting CRN by name, getting CRN list by name list)

+## Introduction of new service

+When you are creating a new module for a new microservice, you should:
+* import `authorization-common` gradle module for authorization logics
+* add enforce unit tests in order to ensure proper authorization implementations: EnforceAuthorizationAnnotationsTest

 ## How does it work internally